 - Transition to green operations may be expensive, especially where capital investment is required.

-- Fear that being sustainable will rob them opportunity to be luxurious.
+- Fear that being sustainable will rob them the opportunity to be luxurious.
 So, the challenge is how to be sustainable and luxurious.

 - Lack of internal capacity to plan for and make the transition.
 Because they don’t understand much of it, they ignore it and hope it is not going to affect them.